-The remedies available to owners of the 2020B Bonds upon an Event of Default under the Senior Indenture or other documents described herein are in many respects dependent upon regulatory and judicial actions which often are subject to discretion and delay.
-Under existing constitutional and statutory law and judicial decisions, the remedies specified by the Senior Indenture and such other documents may not be readily available or may be limited.
-The various legal opinions to be delivered concurrently with the issuance of the 2020B Bonds will be qualified, as to the enforceability of the various legal instruments. limitations imposed by by reorganization, insolvency or other similar laws affecting the rights of creditors generally.
+The remedies available to owners of the 2021A Subordinate Revenue Bonds upon an Event of Default under the Subordinate Indenture or other documents described herein are in many respects dependent upon regulatory and judicial actions which often are subject to discretion and delay.
+Under existing constitutional and statutory law and judicial decisions, the remedies specified by the Subordinate Indenture and such other documents may not be readily available or may be limited.
+The various legal opinions to be delivered concurrently with the issuance of the 2021A Subordinate Revenue Bonds will be qualified, as to the enforceability of the various legal instruments, by limitations imposed by bankruptcy, reorganization, insolvency or other similar laws affecting the rights of creditors generally.